 Also, prepare for any further interactions with the casting team like you would prepare for a job interview.
 Have your reasons to move and your story clear and consistent between the both of you.

 The application form will ask about your availability.
 You will need to ensure the casters that you can be free for the time they are filming.
-They’ll require to do 2-3 days filming in the UK and 6-7 long days filming on location.
+They’ll require to do 2-3 days of filming in the UK and 6-7 long days of filming on location.
 The more flexible you can be, the more likely you are to be selected.

 On top of this, make sure your passports are up to date and will be valid for travel when filming is due to commence overseas.

 If you follow the above hints and tips you will maximise your chances of being selected to appear on the show.
 However, competition is fierce and you should not be too disheartened if you are not selected.

 You can also consult their FAQs section devoted to applying for their show if you need further guidance or more personal situations clarified.